 international treaties on human rights and the death penalty:

 International Covenant on Civil and Political Rights

 Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment

 Statute of the International Criminal Court (which excludes the death penalty) (only signed)

-On December 19, 2016, Angola co-sponsored and voted again in favour of the Resolution on a Moratorium on the Use of the Death Penalty at the UN General Assembly, as in the previous years.
+On 19 December 2016, Cameroon abstained from the Resolution on a Moratorium on the Use of the Death Penalty at the UN General Assembly, as in the previous years.